nulltea/kicksware-website/README.md

 ## Wrap Up

-**Kicksware web app** is a public demonstration of a noncommercial, research project dedicated to showcasing the use of modern technologies in the context of the fashion industry.
+**Kicksware web app** is a public exposure of a noncommercial, research project dedicated to showcasing the use of modern technologies in the context of the fashion industry.

 While being a part of a distributed, diverse microservice-based software infrastructure it exploits the flexibility and independence provided to it by the architecture.